felipejsborges/serverless-studies/README.md

 This application was developed in order to learn and practice serverless and micro-services architectures.
 To do that, I created three services.

-- <b>Users Service:</b> A CRUD of "users" using a GraphQL API
+- <b>Users Service:</b> A CRUD of "users" using a GraphQL API, through the lib [apollo-server-lambda](https://www.npmjs.com/package/apollo-server-lambda)

 - <b>Todos Service:</b> A CRUD of "todos" using a REST API

 - <b>Emails Service:</b> A service to send a "welcome e-mail" for every new user.
+When a new user is created on Users Service, a message is published on a SNS topic.
+So, Emails Service is trigged.

 <hr>